ifilot/p2000t-tape-monitor/README.md

 from the cassette.
 Under the hood, data is copied from the cassette to the internal memory after which the program can be started.

-The data cartridge essentially imitates on this process.
-Upon boot, a bit of firmware is loaded from the data cartridge into memory and launched.
-This firmware scans the external ROM chip for programs and shows a list of those programs.
-The user can then select a program and execute it.
+The data cartridge essentially imitates this process.
+Upon boot, a driver is loaded from the data cartridge into memory and launched.
+This driver scans the external ROM chip for programs and shows a list of those programs.
+The user can then select a program and executes it.
 Upon selection, the program is first copied from the external chip to the internal RAM chip in the data cartridge.
-Next, the firmware is removed (actually, it is simply overwritten), and the new data is copied from the RAM chip to the same position as where normally cassette data is copied.
+Next, the driver is unloaded from memory, and the new data is copied from the RAM chip to the same position as where normally cassette data is copied.
 Finally, the `RUN` command is executed which starts the program.

 ![Explain how the data cartridge works](img/datacartridge_explainer.jpg)